 Renewable Energy Facilities

-At the Renewable Energy Facilities the SWA reduces greenhouse gas emissions by producing electricity that otherwise would have been generated by burning fossil fuels.
-This system also decreases the volume of waste that goes to the landfill, limiting methane generation, which is 21 times more potent than carbon dioxide as a greenhouse gas.
+At the Renewable Energy Facilities the SWA reduces greenhouse gas emissions by generating electricity using garbage as a fuel source.
+This system decreases the volume of waste that goes to the landfill, limiting methane generation.
+Methane is 21 times more potent than carbon dioxide as a greenhouse gas.

 Recovering & Recycling Materials

-The SWA Recovered Materials Processing Facility recycled nearly 2 million tons of paper, plastic, aluminum and glass.
-At Renewable Energy Facility 1 and 2 the SWA recovers metals, such as iron and aluminum.
-Manufacturing new products from recovered materials consumes less energy and significantly reduces greenhouse gas generation compared to mining and production of metals from raw materials.
+The SWA Recovered Materials Processing Facility recycles nearly 2 million tons of paper, plastic, aluminum and glass.
+At Renewable Energy Facility 1 and 2, the SWA recovers metals, such as iron and aluminum.
+Manufacturing products from recovered materials uses less energy and reduces greenhouse gas generation compared to mining and the production metals from raw materials.